 And yet, Read does portray Lenin’s personal life as admirable.
 The portrait of a personal character ideally suited to the role of statesman and the most prominent philosopher king (Read’s term) of the Twentieth Century is wonderfully drawn.
 How many other world leaders published books on substantive political theory while in office? — during a civil war and simultaneously under foreign invasion no less!
 Read mentions that Lenin became angry when a bureaucrat gave him a modest raise.
 Though unmentioned are other details that would contextualize Lenin’s years in political office, such as how he mostly ate kasha (cream of wheat) and thin vegetable soup.
 A minor detail, yes, but also one that emphasizes how profoundly different Lenin was from just about any major political leader then or now.

 One of the most divisive aspects of Lenin’s political career is the seeming Machiavellian nature of much of it.
 Machiavelli’s work The Prince is often oversimplified as suggesting that “the ends justify the means”.
 But that is an unfair characterization, in that Machiavelli was really arguing that a particular end — the founding of a republic — justified engaging in means that would otherwise be unacceptable.
 Lenin deployed somewhat similar logic, but in a narrower way, namely, that eliminating class conflict to create a state based on egalitarian communist principles justified fighting back against class oppressors.
-Lenin was very clear that the bourgeoisie were already fighting a class war against the working class — they simply obscure, conceal and deny the harms they inflict on the poor and the proletariat.
+Lenin was very clear that the bourgeoisie were already fighting a class war against the working class — they simply obscure, conceal and deny the harms they and their institutions inflict on the poor and the proletariat.
 Some of that might today be termed “structural violence”.
 And yet, it can be said that Lenin wasn’t exactly Machiavellian, but rather followed the French revolutionary model laid out by the likes of Saint-Just: “Those who make revolutions resemble a first navigator, who has audacity alone as a guide.”
 He grounded his actions in only their own efficacy.
+(This was not far from the ethical model of U.S Republican politician Thaddeus Stevens).
 Or it might be further said that “every authentic ethical position by definition paradoxically combines universalism with taking sides in the ongoing struggle.”
 Lenin wagered (accurately, in the case of Russia) that the ruling class would not voluntarily surrender any meaningful amount of power to the proletariat.
 This concept that, in the general sense, violence is necessary for radical emancipatory projects, predated Lenin.
-Far from being a hypocrite, Lenin simply discarded the liberal utopianism that avoids outright political struggle.
+Far from being a hypocrite, Lenin simply discarded the liberal utopianism that avoids outright political struggle and also the “beautiful soul” attitudes that accompany it.
 It took the French revolution to institute the metric system, and the October revolution to move Russia to the same (Gregorian) calendar as most of the rest of the world.
 The belief that these seemingly “simple” things can be instituted merely through parliamentary debate is usually naive!